 Anyone.
 But given the relatively high-end price for the lock (although 100% worth it) it might be a bit over the top if you have a cheap second-hand bike.

-The best budget option around right now is the Sportneer combination bike lock chain.
+The best budget lock option right now with a Gold rating is the Sportneer combination bike lock chain.
 But don’t let the low price fool you, because it has a lot going for it.

 One of the best features of this chain lock is that it comes with a 5-digit combination lock, which means you never have to worry about losing your keys again.
 The cable itself is made of 7mm extra thick manganese steel and an additional protective zinc-plated coating.
-This helps prevent both thieves from cutting through it as well as accidental scratching of the lock.
+This helps prevent thieves from cutting through it and accidental scratching of the lock.

 If you want a sturdy and easy-to-use chain lock that won’t break your bank, then this is a great option for you.

 People on a budget or who simply don’t want to spend too much on a bike lock.

 This Via Velo bike lock has taken Australia by storm, becoming one of the highest-rated and best-selling bike locks on Amazon.
 At the time of publishing, it has received more than 10,000 reviews with an average rating of 4.5-out-of-5 stars!